dmbarbour/wikilon/docs/AwelonLang.md

 * words to encode natural numbers, regex `[1-9][0-9]*`
 * secure hash resources `$secureHash` or `%secureHash`

 Other words are user defined, through a dictionary.
 There is no hard limit on word size, but words should ideally be kept small.
 In many cases, words may have simple, informal structure - e.g. `foo.doc` to represent documentation for `foo`.

-*Syntax Note:* In `word [block]` the space is required.
-A word is always followed by SP or LF unless it's at end of input or end of the current block.

 ## Dictionary